Bklieger/infinite-bookshelf/README.md

 ### Limitations

-- May generate inaccurate information or placeholder content
+Groqbook may generate inaccurate information or placeholder content.
+It should be used to generate books for entertainment purposes only.